 When can I sell the assets held in the NISA?

 – Whenever you want.
-However, if you sell before the 5 year holding period is over, you are not able to re-invest that capital within the same 5 year period
+However, if you sell before the 5 or 20 year holding period is over, you are not able to re-invest that capital within the same period

 Like any government sponsored tax scheme, the NISA has its share of upsides and downsides.
 On the plus, it is a way for ordinary people to receive a small amount of tax relief for a short period of time.
 This certainly would on the surface seem better than nothing.
 The apparent goal of the NISA program is the hope that some portion of the Japanese citizenry’s approximate 17 Million JPY average cash savings per household gets invested into the stock market.
 This aims to bring a two-fold benefit to society in that driving capital investment is healthy for the present-day economy, and that this nudges the general public towards funding their own retirement.
 However, it would seem that the program has experienced only limited uptake, with the majority of individuals making use of the accounts being the elderly; rather than workers in their 30’s saving for the long term.
 This should come as no surprise, as the downsides to the NISA program are embedded in the above explanation of the upside.